Georg Nolte: Career

 In 2000 he was commissioned by the Ministry of Defence to lead a study comparing European systems of military law, against the backdrop of the European Union's efforts to create the Common Security and Defence Policy; the study resulted in the book European Military Law Systems (2003; also published in German in 2002).
 Nolte wrote in the foreword that the prospect of establishing European armed forces required a better understanding of the national military legal systems of the member states.

 Since the turn of the century he has been a visiting fellow at All Souls College, Oxford 2003–2004, a visiting professor at the Panthéon-Assas University in 2004 and a visiting fellow at Princeton University's Law and Public Affairs Program 2013–2014.
 From 2000 to 2007 he was a member of the Council of Europe's European Commission for Democracy through Law, the Venice Commission.
 He has been a member of the German Foreign Office's advisory council on public international law since 2006.
 He is member of the advisory board of the Goettingen Journal of International Law.

 He was elected as a member of the International Law Commission by the United Nations General Assembly in 2007.
 He was reelected in 2011, receiving the highest number of votes among all candidates.
 Within the ILC, he founded and chairs the study group on "Treaties over Time."
 In 2017 he was elected chairperson of the ILC.

 He was President of the German Society of International Law 2013–2017.
 He was elected as a member of the Institut de Droit International in 2019.

 Judge of the International Court of Justice

-On 12 November 2020 he was elected Judge of the International Court of Justice, with 160 out of 193 votes cast in the United Nations General Assembly and 14 out of 15 votes cast in the Security Council.
-He started his nine year term on 6 February 2021.
+On 12 November 2020, Nolte was elected Judge of the International Court of Justice, with 160 out of 193 votes cast in the United Nations General Assembly and 14 out of 15 votes cast in the Security Council.
+He started his nine-year term on 6 February 2021.
 Foreign Minister Heiko Maas said Nolte is "one of the world's most renowned international legal scholars."